 Peričnik, the one to walk-behind

 52 metres high Peričnik waterfall (Slap Peričnik) is about half an hour drive from Lake Bled.
-We took a turn from the main road through Triglav at Mojstrana village and a dirt road lead us to a small mountain hut (called Koča pri Peričniku).
+We took a turn from the main road through Triglav at Mojstrana village, and a dirt road took us to Koča pri Peričniku mountain hut which is the trailhead.
 The waterfall is a very short walk from there.
 And the most fun thing about it?
 It’s one that you can walk behind!
-Be warned though that you’ll get wet and you’ll be amazed by the countless waterdrops gleaming in the sun.
+Be warned though that you’ll get wet – and you’ll also be amazed by the countless waterdrops gleaming in the sun.

 Boka, the highest in Slovenia

-Now come the fabulous waterfalls of the Soča Valley that is a more remote area in Triglav.
-It takes time and effort to get to the Soča Valley but it’s really worth all that.
-In one hand, the drive through Triglav is very scenic – one day was barely enough for us to do it because we stopped so many times.
-On the other hand, Soča Valley is a magical place!
-And some charming waterfalls add even more magic to it.
+Now let’s see the fabulous waterfalls of the Soča Valley that is a more remote area in Triglav.
+It takes time and effort to get to the Soča Valley, but it’s worth all that.

-Like Boka that is actually the highest waterfall in Slovenia with 106 metres.
-We could already see it from the road and there’s a short walk to a viewpoint from there.
+106 meters tall Boka is the highest waterfall in the valley – and in Slovenia.
+We could already see it from the road, and there’s a short walk to a viewpoint from there.
 It’s very impressive, the only thing we missed is that it’s not possible to get close to it.